 that in order to do something well, it must be done to perfection.

 Using only top quality products and name brands will generally

 speaking result in a better outcome.
-However I'd rather have
+However I would rather have

-something today that works, even if it's not an ideal solution.
+something today that works, even if it is not an ideal solution.
 And in that

 regard I opted to buy a screen kit from China.